This classic question is one that often has candidates on the back foot. But is has no right to if they have prepared properly.

 Steve encourages graduates to request these if they are not readily available but advises: ‘If they cannot be provided then candidates should review the advertisement, which will carry elements of both the job description and person specification.’
 If competencies are not listed for the particular job in question, Steve suggests: ‘See if the employer has a values statement or competency framework and match your examples to that.
 If there is no competency framework then you can all but guarantee that teamwork, communication skills, organising and planning, problem solving, decision making and self-development are competences that any employer would love a candidate to demonstrate!’

 Combine your research to create a deep understanding of the job and the skills and qualities you will need to do it.
-Gemma comments that graduates ‘must have given the question some deep thought and made sure that they have matched their skillset to the role in question’.
 Think about aspects such as:

 - How much of your working day will be spent working alone, and how much interacting with others?